anuskahazra15/anuskahazra15/README.md

-# hey, I'm Anuska 👋
+# Hey, I'm Anuska 👋

 🎓 Computer Science student @ VIT Chennai
-💻 building things, breaking things, and figuring out how they work
+💻 Building things, breaking things, and figuring out how they work
-🔐 curious about cybersecurity & web development
+🔐 Curious about cybersecurity & web development
-🤝 interested in technology, problem-solving & working with people
+🤝 Interested in technology, problem-solving & working with people
-🌱 learning something new, one project at a time
+🌱 Learning something new, one project at a time

 ---